-Days of architecture have been held for nine times in a row until now (2008-2016) with over 80 different lecturers from 15 countries.
+Days of architecture have been held for eleven times in a row until now (2008-2018) with over 120 different lecturers from 30 countries.

 The first Days of architecture were marked by local architects’ lectures representing their work.
 A great attendance of the event marks its importance within the architectural community.
 The following year professors from other universities and academies held the lectures.
 Architects from Croatia attended the third Days of architecture event, representing the theme “Recent Croatian Architecture”, whereas the fourth annual event hosted Bosnian-Herzegovinian architects from abroad.

 The subject “Grad(i)svijest” (literally translated as “The City and the Conscious”, but also “Build your Conscious”) was presented on the fourth Days of Architecture by means of lectures of different local and international architects.
 In the framing of the “Common space” subject, through experiences of the international practice, different approaches, methods and concepts for the city’s development were displayed, after which Days of Architecture followed, who not only verbally present the subject of “Action for common space”, but organize real-life initiatives and actions within the public space.